 What Is The Best Journal For Me?

 Finding out what journal suits you best is looking at your lifestyle.
-Think about your life, job, or even with your hobbies.
+Think about your life, job, or even your hobbies.
 Think about the specific journals I mentioned and see what specifically correspond with your lifestyle currently.

 Get started with a journal, and see where this journey takes you.